moja-global/About_moja_global/Contributing/How-to-Contribute-Code.md

 ## Code Contributions

 We would like to thank you for your interest in contributing.
-You can find below on how you can get started with knowing and contributing about moja global.
+You can find below how you can get started with knowing and contributing to moja global.
 The first few steps are always crucial but signify how you wish to involve with the community.

 1. Get to know moja global: